troynilo/ROCKPAPERSCISSORS-Game/Rules.md

 ## Rules
 1.Best of 3 wins.
 2.If same display DRAW!!.
-3.Display Player of CPU Wins.
+3.Display Player or CPU Wins.